With Treatment

 Services provided:

-Virginia Hospital Center Behavioral Health Outpatient Services is a residential treatment center in Arlington, Virginia that is located in the 22205 zip code.
-Virginia Hospital Center Behavioral Health Outpatient Services provides residential substance abuse treatment, inpatient dual diagnosis treatment and inpatient detox.
-It provides relapse prevention treatment, anger management and motivational interviewing.
+Virginia Hospital Center Behavioral Health Outpatient Services is an inpatient addiction rehab center in Arlington, VA that is situated in the 22205 zip code.
+Virginia Hospital Center Behavioral Health Outpatient Services provides inpatient opioid detox, residential benzodiazepines detoxification and inpatient alcohol detox.

 Address: 1715 North George Mason Drive, Suite 201, Arlington, VA 22205 in Arlington County